Our Steering Committee Team

 Elizabeth received her degree from UC Davis in Exercise Physiology and currently lives in Walnut Creek with her husband, two sons, and three dogs.
 As such, they frequently use the parks and open spaces to play and hike.
 She cares deeply about the health and welfare of our children and animals, and dedicates her spare time to help eliminate the use of harmful pesticides in our city.
 Her other interests involve ethical treatment of animals and living a vegan lifestyle to promote a more humane and caring world.
 Elizabeth joined PASE in September of 2015.

 Karen worked as a bilingual/cross-cultural Spanish/English teacher and was a union representative for the California Teacher’s Association.
 She volunteered in the successful movement that stopped the aerial spraying for the Light Brown Apple Moth in Northern California with an untested pesticide that had received a waiver from all health and environmental impact studies.
-She has volunteered with PASE for 7 years attending many Contra Costa County Integrated Pest Management meetings, workshops, and testified as a former educator at the California Senate Education Committee hearing in support of amending and improving the Healthy Schools Act that Parents for a Safer Environment helped draft.
+She has volunteered with PASE since 2006 attending many Contra Costa County Integrated Pest Management meetings, workshops, and testified as a former educator at the California Senate Education Committee hearing in support of amending and improving the Healthy Schools Act that Parents for a Safer Environment helped draft.
+Karen is a Walnut Creek resident.

-is an award-winning Environmental Activist who is on the Board of Generation Green and on Parents for a Safer Environment's Steering Committee.
+is an award-winning Environmental Activist who is on the Board of Generation Green, Contra Costa County Climate Leaders and on Parents for a Safer Environment's Steering Committee.
 Sheila has worked tirelessly to encourage the adoption of policies by local Contra Costa County cities to adopt measures to slow climate change.
 She is also an environmental school teacher with the Mt Diablo Unified School District and works to teach elementary school children to love taking care of the earth by hands-on experience in gardens, playing with soil and plants.
+Sheila is a Concord resident.